 Different types of publications have different purposes and different audiences.
 When we talk about journals, we can usually divide these publications into three broad categories: scholarly, popular, and trade publications.

-Reports on industry trends and new products or techniques useful to people in a trade or business.
+|Purpose||Informs and reports on original research done by scholars and experts in the field.||Entertains and informs a general audience without providing in-depth analysis.||Reports on industry trends and new products or techniques useful to people in a trade or business.|

 In scholarly articles the author/s have credentials, use vocabulary unique to the field and give their references.

 Does your instructor require you to use scholarly, or peer-reviewed articles?
 What the heck does that mean?
 Watch the video below from Vanderbuilt University to find out!